Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Model

-Different draws from the DPM prior are characterized by different combinations of $\left\{ p_{k},\mu_{k},\Omega_{k}\right\} $, and different combinations of $\left\{ p_{k},\mu_{k},\Omega_{k}\right\} $ lead to different shapes of $f$.
-That is why the DPM prior is flexible enough to approximate many distributions.
-The component parameters $\left(\mu_{k},\Omega_{k}\right)$ are directly drawn from the DP base distribution $G_{0}$, which is chosen to be the conjugate multivariate-normal-inverse-Wishart distribution (or a normal-inverse-gamma distribution if $z_{i}$ is a scalar).
-The component probability $p_{k}$ is constructed via the stick-breaking process governed by the DP scale parameter $\alpha$.
+Different draws from the DPM prior are characterized by different combinations of $\left\{ p_{k},\mu_{k},\Omega_{k}\right\} $, which lead to different shapes of $f$.
+This is why the DPM prior is flexible enough to approximate a wide range of continous distributions.
+The component parameters $\left(\mu_{k},\Omega_{k}\right)$ are drawn from the base distribution $G_{0}$, which is chosen to be a conjugate multivariate-normal-inverse-Wishart distribution, or a normal-inverse-gamma distribution for scalar $z_{i}$.
+The component probability $p_{k}$ is constructed via a stick-breaking process governed by the scale parameter $\alpha$.

-The stick-breaking process distinguishes the roles of $G_{0}$ and $\alpha$ in that the former governs component value $\theta_{k}$ while the latter guides the choice of component probability $p_{k}$.
-From now on, for conciseness, I denote the $p_{k}$ part in equation (\ref{eq:stick-breaking}) as $p_{k}\sim\text{SB}\left(1,\alpha\right),$ where the function name SB is the acronym for ``stick-breaking'', and the two arguments are from the parameters of the Beta distribution for ``stick length'' $\zeta_{k}$'s.